 - Cost reduction strategies aim to cut unnecessary expenditure from the budget.
 Build your NPS case on reducing your share of Detractors.
 They’re more likely to complain or take up your support resources, so solving a Detractor problem cuts your company’s customer service costs.

 - Innovation strategies help companies grow through advancements to technology or services.
 Innovating and solving your customers’ problems opens opportunities for feedback.
-Getting objective customer feedback will identify gaps in your portfolio and focus attention for your R&D by identifying things that your customers really value.
+Getting objective customer feedback will identify gaps in your portfolio and focus your R&D’s attention better by identifying things that your customers really value.

 The second key element in your NPS business case: a crystal clear implementation plan.
 You need the confidence of your team or senior manager that you’re ready to get started, as soon as you have the go-ahead.
 That’s why it pays to hash out the key steps of your plan for a successful roll-out of NPS.
 In your implementation plan, you need to cover 4 main elements.